-When plugged into either analog or digital outputs on the TV or other audio source, the streamer transmits audio directly to your Livio and Livio AI hearing aids.
+When plugged into either analog or digital outputs on the TV or other audio source, the streamer transmits audio directly to your Evolv AI and Livio hearing aids.

 Trulink remote controller and app

-With the TruLink 2.4 GHz wireless platform, you can use your iPhone, iPad, iPod touch and Apple Watch to stream audio to your Starkey’s Halo iQ hearing aids.
-You can also control volume and program settings.
+With the TruLink 2.4 GHz wireless platform, you could use your iPhone, iPad, iPod touch and Apple Watch to stream audio to your Starkey’s Halo iQ hearing aids.
+You could also control volume and program settings.

-If you prefer a handheld accessory, Starkey also offers TruLink Remote to adjust your Halo iQ hearing aids.
-Small enough to fit into your shirt pocket, it lets you control memory and volume adjustments, mute your hearing aids, or toggle several other special features without having to use the smartphone.
+Starkey also offered the hand-held TruLink Remote to adjust Halo iQ hearing aids.
+It let you control memory and volume adjustments, mute your hearing aids, or toggle several other special features without having to use the smartphone.

-Surflink accessories are used to connect any Bluetooth-ready mobile device to Starkey Muse, Soundlens and Z Series hearing aids, SurfLink streaming solutions include; SurfLink Mini Mobile for cell-phone calls; and SurfLink Remote Microphone 2, which can be worn by a conversation partner to aid one-on-one conversations or settings with multiple speakers.
+Surflink accessories were used to connect Bluetooth-ready mobile devices to Starkey Muse, Soundlens and Z Series hearing aids, SurfLink streaming solutions include; SurfLink Mini Mobile for cell-phone calls; and SurfLink Remote Microphone 2, which could be worn by a conversation partner to aid one-on-one conversations or settings with multiple speakers.

-SurfLink Media 2, streams audio in stereo from TVs and MP3 players directly to your hearing aids.
-Surflink Remote is a hand-held pushbutton controller for hearing aid volume and other functions.
-And SurfLink Mobile 2, a cell phone transmitter, assistive listening device, media streamer and hearing aid remote all rolled into one.
+SurfLink Media 2 streamed audio in stereo from TVs and MP3 players to your hearing aids.
+Surflink Remote was a hand-held push-button controller for hearing aid volume and other functions.
+And SurfLink Mobile 2 was a cell phone transmitter, assistive listening device, media streamer and hearing aid remote all rolled into one.